Mikhus/canvas-gauges/pages/documentation/user-guide/index.md

 There are more options obtaining canvas gauges.
 Please, follow [download]({{site.url}}/download/) page.

-If it is not enough for you, please, refer to our [creating custom bulds tutorial]({{site.url}}/documentation/user-guide/custom-builds)
+If it is not enough for you, please, refer to our [creating custom builds tutorial]({{site.url}}/documentation/user-guide/custom-builds)

 ## Configuring